jussellymoreno1394/git-bot/README.md

 **Description:**

-This is a bot we call "GitBot",  this bot returns how many days in row a  given GitHub user has made a commit.
+GitBot receive a GitHub username as parameter and returns as response the most active repository of that user and also how many days in a row the user has made a commit.

 **Tools to use 🛠:**